prikhi/AcornAccounting/docs/source/specs/design/screens.rst

     A Sample General Ledger Page, showing two General Journal Entries.

-.. _Bank Register Page Design:
+.. _Bank Journal Page Design:

-Bank Register Page
+Bank Journal Page
 -------------------

-The Bank Register page will be used to display a Bank Account's Bank Spending and Bank Receiving Entries within a user-specified date range.
+The Bank Journal page will be used to display a Bank Account's Bank Spending and Bank Receiving Entries within a user-specified date range.

 .. note::